tuanlvo293/The-Effects-of-Data-Imputation-on-Covariance-and-Inverse-Covariance-Matrix-Estimation/README.md

 # Our results
 We visualize some results of the comparison in Figure/Figures.ipynb

-We also experiment to verify the main theorem in Figure/Graph_Verify_Theorem_3.ipynb
+We also experiment to verify the main theorem in Figure/The figure for verifying the main theorem.ipynb

 # Usage
 The notebooks are created by Google's Colaboratory and can be run online with Colab